Test ID: TWRP Tropheryma whipplei, Molecular Detection, PCR, Varies

 A positive result indicates the presence of Tropheryma whipplei DNA.

-A negative result indicates the absence of detectable T whipplei DNA, but does not negate the presence of the organism and may occur due to inhibition of PCR, sequence variability underlying primers or probes, or the presence of T whipplei DNA in quantities less than the limit of detection of the assay.
+A negative result indicates the absence of detectable T whipplei DNA but does not negate the presence of the organism and may occur due to inhibition of polymerase chain reaction, sequence variability underlying primers or probes, or the presence of T whipplei DNA in quantities less than the limit of detection of the assay.

 Testing Algorithm

-See Infective Endocarditis: Diagnostic Testing for Identification of Microbiological Etiology in Special Instructions.
+For more information see Infective Endocarditis: Diagnostic Testing for Identification of Microbiological Etiology.

 Method Name